HANICA-DEA/vodagone/README.md

 ### HATEOAS

 Those that are aware of the concept HATEOAS might notice that this API is not HATEOAS.
-That is not a problem, HATEOAS is not within the scope of this excercise.
+That is not a problem, HATEOAS is not within the scope of this exercise.

 ### Endpoints
-The following endpoints are expected
+The following endpoints are expected:

 #### Login